 FAQ 2: What's your plan for the Sunny M Ranch lands?

-Nearly all of the 1200 acres of the Sunny M will be held as Conservation & Community lands.
-The Methow Conservancy Board will pass a Resolution designating these lands as such when we make the purchase.
+Nearly all of the 1200 acres of the Sunny M are held as Conservation & Community lands.
+The Methow Conservancy Board passed a Resolution designating these lands as such when we make the purchase.
 The Board Resolution will outline our standards for ethical practices by identifying the primary management goals for the Sunny M Ranch lands and the process that must be followed in the event a change in use or management is contemplated.

 The Sunny M Ranch opportunity advances four core values: wildlife, farmland, trails, and housing that is affordable for people who work here.